-56) Repeat steps 54 and 55 for the second CP/M 3.0 SOURCE diskette and both of the T/MAKER diskettes.
+58) Repeat steps 56 and 57 for the second CP/M 3.0 SOURCE diskette, both of the T/MAKER diskettes, both of the ELECTRIC WEBSTER diskettes and both of the CBASIC diskettes.

-You now have 6 bootable diskettes: Two CP/M SYSTEM diskettes, two CP/M SOURCE diskettes, and two T/MAKER diskettes.
+You now have 10 bootable diskettes: Two CP/M SYSTEM diskettes, two CP/M SOURCE diskettes, two T/MAKER diskettes, two ELECTRIC WEBSTER diskettes, and two CBASIC diskettes.
 Any one of these diskettes may be used to boot the system when you first turn it on.
 Please proceed to the next steps for details on powering off your computer system.

-- 2.8 POWER-OFF PROCEDURE - 57) Make sure that you are at the A> prompt. - 58) Open the disk drive door. - 59) Remove the diskette from the drive and replace it in its sleeve.
+- 2.8.
+POWER-OFF PROCEDURE - 59) Make sure that you are at the A> prompt. - 60) Open the disk drive door. - 61) Remove the diskette from the drive and replace it in its sleeve. - 62) Turn OFF all components.
+There is no required sequence for turning off the computer or peripherals.